AntonEKHSvensson/Bond-Yields-in-1990s-Sweden-/README.md

 # Bond-Yields-in-1990s-Sweden-
-This repository contains the data and main results from a article I have written In the datafolder I have put the dataset i'm using, containing montly data on interest rates and exchange rates from Riksbanken, bond yields for Sweden 1993-2000 from riksgälden, for the US and Germany from St.louis FED.
+This repository contains the data and main results from a pilot study I have conducted into the 1990s Swedish bond yields.
+In the datafolder I have put the dataset i'm using, containing montly data on interest rates and exchange rates from Riksbanken, bond yields for Sweden 1993-2000 from riksgälden, for the US and Germany from St.louis FED.
 Inflation, GDP data from SCB.

 ## Data Dictionary